mafifafm/pxt-microbit/docs/courses/csintro/arrays/activity.md

 * But because computer programmers start counting at zero, the index of the final (6th) element is 5.

 Some pseudocode for our algorithm logic:
-* When the player places the micro:bit screen down:
+* When the player places the Ragga screen down:
 >Check the current value of the index.
 >> **If:** the current value of the index is less than the length of the array minus one (see **array bounds** note),<br/>
 **Then:** change the value of the index by one,<br/>